Here’s a common question about query letter formatting. From reader Lyla:

 As I have said before, there is a lot of undue anxiety about formatting a query letter, and even more undue anxiety about queries in general.
 As long as you have all the elements of a query letter — query meat, bio, query personalization, vital statistics (word count, whether or not it’s a simultaneous submission, contact info, etc.) — you’re fine to arrange them in whatever way you want.
 If you need some guidance on query basics, check out my post on how to write a query letter.

 Personalization, query meat, bio, stats

-Feeling unsure about your query letter, synopsis, or manuscript?
+Feeling unsure about your query letter format, synopsis, or manuscript?
 Hire me as your freelance editor and we can work on your submission materials or dig deeper into your picture book, novel, or non-fiction proposal together.

 It’s kind of pathetic that as writers, we are so obsessed with the query.
 When it comes down to it, a query is not that difficult to write.
 Agents are people too (right?) and as long as the query is well written and a good representation of an even better story, we could save ourselves a lot of antacid not stressing about some of these nit-picky details.

 I only wish that were true; however I have both heard of and know a few editors/agents who have gotten so used to having things done “just the way they want them” that they auto-reject anything that’s not done in their specific font or format.